gregfoletta/Articles/content/post/2021-10-07-a-tale-of-two-optimisations/index.markdown

 }
 ```

 We also need need a way to select the algorithm the program uses at runtime.
 A command line option *-a <algorithm>* has been added, where <algorithm> is either ‘lookup,’ ‘poly’ or ‘switch.’
 If none is specified it defaults to the original lookup table.
+You can find the full code for the new, multi-algorithm whitespacer [here](https://github.com/gregfoletta/whitespacer/tree/algorithms).

 # Profiling

-Rather than supposition, let’s test how the different alogrithms perform.
-I’ve created a sm.
-I’ve created a small R function which takes a vector of shell commands and returns how long they took to run.
-There’s a small amount of overhead in spawning a shell, but this is constant across and as we’re looking at he *differences* between the runtimes, it gets cancelled out.
+Rather than supposition, let’s test how the different algorithms perform.
+I’ve created an R function which takes a vector of shell commands and returns how long they took to run.
+There will be a small amount of overhead in spawning a shell, but as this is constant across all executions and as we’re looking at he *differences* between the runtimes, it gets cancelled out.

 ``` r
 system_profile <- function(commands) {